Alex-Lewandowski/NISAR_GCOV_Cookbook/README.md

 ## Contribute!

-This project is open source and developed in the open.
-Use, improve, and contribute to the NISAR GCOV Cookbook!
-See our [contributor's guide]() to learn how.
+This project is open source and open development.
+See the [contributor's guide](CONTRIBUTING.md) to learn how to join the project and make your first contribution.

 ## Structure